KenWuqianghao/KenWuqianghao/README.md

 ## :sassy_man:  About me
 - :school: Current Student at [American School of Milan](https://www.asmilan.org/)
 - :construction_worker: Current Intern at [delphai](https://www.delphai.com/)
-- :technologist: Love Python and ML.
+- :technologist: I love Python and ML.
 I also know some front end development including Angular, Typescript, etc
 - :computer: I love Unix systems, enjoy trying out different linux distros, but currently using Mac.
 Don't worry we got [Linux](https://asahilinux.org/about/) too
 - :thinking: Thinking about going into Web3 Development, DeFi, Data Science and Quantitative Finance
 - :nerd_face: I'm always curious to learn more, don't hesitate to reach out to me if you have any fun projects